-- 1. For all cases where pronouncement of death may occur and regardless of medical or trauma etiology, the following will be performed:

-- A. Assess patient for vital signs

-- B. Apply cardiac monitor (4 leads)

-- C. Assess rhythm in multiple leads

-- D. Obtain rhythm strip to be included as part of the Patient Care Report

-- 2. When pronouncing prior to contact with medical control ALL the following conditions must be met:

-- A. Age $\geq$ 18-years

-- B. High quality CPR and appropriate airway management have been preformed

-- C. No evidence of:
+- 1. ACLS care pre appropriate protocol for medical cardiac arrest - 2.
+For all cases where pronouncement of death may occur and regardless of medical or trauma etiology, the following will be performed: - A. Assess patient for vital signs - B. Apply cardiac monitor (4 leads) - C. Assess rhythm in multiple leads - D. Obtain rhythm strip to be included as part of the Patient Care Report - 3.
+When pronouncing prior to contact with medical control ALL the following conditions must be met: - A. Age $\geq$ 18-years - B. High quality CPR and appropriate airway management have been preformed - C. No evidence of: - i.
+Drug/toxin overdose - ii.
+Hypothermia - D. Rhythm appropriate medication have been administered without ROSC - E. Non-shockable rhythm on monitor - F. All EMS personnel agree that discontinuation of resuscitation is appropriate - 4.
+When resuscitation has been initiated; conditions / circumstances may result in terminating efforts and pronouncing an adult patient dead if the resuscitative efforts are unsuccessful

+A. Medical - asystole:

 - i.
-Drug/toxin overdose

-- ii.
-Hypothermia

-- D. Rhythm appropriate medication have been administered without ROSC

-- E. Non-shockable rhythm on monitor

-- F. All EMS personnel agree that discontinuation of resuscitation is appropriate

-- When resuscitation has been initiated; conditions / circumstances may result in terminating efforts and pronouncing an adult patient dead if the resuscitative efforts are unsuccessful

-- A. Medical asystole:

-- i.
 Total resuscitation ALS > 20 minutes

 - ii.
 No return of spontaneous circulation

 - iii.
 Capnometry < 20 mmHg

-- B. Medical pulseless electrical activity:
+B. Medical - pulseless electrical activity:

 - i.
-Total resuscitation ALS time > 20 minutes

-- ii.
-No return of spontaneous circulation

-- iii.
-Potential causes of PEA have been appropriately addressed

-- iv.
-Capnometry < 20 mmHg

-- C. Medical ventricular fibrillation and pulseless ventricular tachycardia

-- Continue resuscitation efforts and initiate transport of patients with persistent/refractory or recurrent ventricular fibrillation or ventricular tachycardia

-- \ Unless declared a crime scene by police; patients with a medical cause of cardiac arrest and in a public location should not be pronounced and left on scene but should have continued resuscitative efforts and be transported to the emergency department
+Total resuscitation ALS time > 20 minutes - ii.
+No return of spontaneous circulation - iii.
+Potential causes of PEA have been appropriately addressed - iv.
+Capnometry < 20 mmHg - 5.
+For Medical ventricular fibrillation and pulseless ventricular tachycardia - A. Continue resuscitation efforts and initiate transport of patients with persistent/refractory or recurrent ventricular fibrillation or ventricular tachycardia - Unless declared a crime scene by police; patients with a medical cause of cardiac arrest and in a public location should not be pronounced and left on scene but should have continued resuscitative efforts and be transported to the emergency department

-Prehospital Discontinuation of Resuscitation
+Prehospital Discontinuation of Resuscitation Page: 2 of 2

-D. Blunt traumatic arrest:
+6. Blunt traumatic arrest:

-- i.
-For patient found to be pulseless, apneic, and without signs of life, may pronounce dead on scene - ii.
-If patient becomes pulseless and apneic on scene: - Perform bilateral needle decompression if blunt chest trauma - For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead on the scene - For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center - iii.
-If the patient becomes pulseless and apneic during transport: - Perform bilateral needle decompression if blunt chest trauma - For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead - For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center
+- A. For patient found to be pulseless, apneic, and without signs of life, may pronounce dead on scene - B. If patient becomes pulseless and apneic on scene: - i.
+Perform bilateral needle decompression if blunt chest trauma - ii.
+For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead on the scene - iii.
+For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center - C. If the patient becomes pulseless and apneic during transport: - i.
+Perform bilateral needle decompression if blunt chest trauma - ii.
+For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead - iii.
+For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center

-E. Penetrating traumatic arrest:
+7. Penetrating traumatic arrest:

-- i.
-If patient found to be pulseless, apneic, and without signs of life, may pronounce dead on the scene - ii.
-If patient noted at any time to have palpable pulses or other signs of life continue resuscitation and transport - iii.
-If patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - iv.
-If patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, initiate resuscitation and contact medical control - 4.
-Contact Medical Control as needed for assistance with decision making - 5.
-Police personnel should always be requested if not already present on the scene - 6.
-If a patient loses vital signs during transport and resuscitative efforts are considered futile (valid DNR order, blunt trauma arrest, etc.), it is appropriate to discontinue resuscitation efforts and the of emergency lights and siren - 7.
+- A. If patient found to be pulseless, apneic, and without signs of life, may pronounce dead on the scene - B. If patient noted at any time to have palpable pulses or other signs of life continue resuscitation and transport - C. If patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - D. If patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, initiate resuscitation and contact medical control - 8.
+Contact Medical Control as needed for assistance with decision making - 9.
+Police personnel should always be requested if not already present on the scene - 10.
+If a patient loses vital signs during transport and resuscitative efforts are considered futile (valid DNR order, blunt trauma arrest, etc.), it is appropriate to discontinue resuscitation efforts and the of emergency lights and siren - 11.
 Any equipment placed during the resuscitation attempt (BIAD airway, endotracheal tube, IO line, NG/OG tube) should remain in place after pronouncing the patient